Ankita1119/Spotify_Data_Analysis_and_Query_Optimization_SQL_Project/README.md

 🔹 Energy-to-liveness ratio helps in identifying tracks suited for live performances.
 🔹 The top 3 most-viewed tracks per artist showcase diverse fanbase interests across different regions.

+## ⚡ Query Optimization Techniques

+- 🛠 Enabling Execution Plans in MS SQL Server

+- To analyze query performance, execution plans were enabled in SQL Server Management Studio (SSMS) using:

+- 🎯 CTRL + M to enable the Actual Execution Plan

+- 🎯 CTRL + L for the Estimated Execution Plan

+- 🎯 SET SHOWPLAN_ALL ON; or SET SHOWPLAN_XML ON; to analyze without execution